MikuFan2010/Emulators/README.md

 # Emulators
-Emulators for your Kindle Fire 7!!!
+Emulators for your Kindle Fire 7!!! (dont come after me if the versions are outdated, im not sonic or xlr8)

 <h1 align="center">Emulator List</h1>
 these arent the downloads, The downloads are in releases ;)